jbillo/handcompare/README.md

     python /path/to/handcompare/test_handcompare.py

-Output will be standard Python `unittest`, with the last line as the string `OK` if all tests passed.
+Output will be in standard Python `unittest` format, with the last output line as the string `OK` if all tests passed.

 # Assumptions

-* In a traditional five-card draw or Texas Hold-Em poker game, the game is played with only one deck.
-This choice is made to preserve other elements (odds calculation changes with multiple decks).
+* In a traditional five-card draw or Texas Hold-Em poker game, the game is played with only one deck of 52 cards.
+This choice is made to preserve other elements (odds calculation changes with multiple decks.)
 Thus, duplicate cards are rejected and are considered invalid input.
-Hand 1 may not have the same card repeated twice or more, and Hand 2 may not contain any of the same cards as in Hand 1.
+Each hand may not have the same card repeated twice or more, and Hand 2 may not contain any of the same cards as in Hand 1.
-    * Possible improvement: allow for multi-deck play, reducing these restrictions - although in real life scenarios, these games are casino variants, not traditional poker and would have different rules (wild cards) that would affect the hand ranking process.
+    * Possible improvement: allow for multi-deck play, relaxing these restrictions - although in real life scenarios, these games are casino variants, not traditional poker and would have different rules (wild cards) that would affect the hand ranking process.

 # Background information and methodology

-As my main focus of work with BlackBerry has not been development-related, some of the concepts in this application were recently learned.
-My resources are referenced below and may help to provide additional clarity on choices and
+As my main focus of work with BlackBerry is not specifically development-related, some of the concepts in this application were recently learned - especially test-driven development practices.
+My resources are referenced below and may help to provide additional clarity on choices and program structure.

-To start, most Python scripts I write for internal usage have no traditional development methodology or a formal testing framework.
-I am typically the sole maintainer of scripts in alpha or beta environments, and change requests come in alongside new infrastructure products from official development teams, so they are easily scheduled and accounted for.
+Most Python scripts I write for internal usage have no traditional development methodology or a formal testing framework.
+I am typically the sole maintainer of scripts in our prerelease infrastructure environments, so change control is mostly used as a rollback mechanism in the event a new script catastrophically fails.
+Change requests come in alongside new infrastructure products from official development teams, so they are easily scheduled and accounted for.

-We do, however, employ SVN for change control and I have been the main team member leading the charge to move these scripts and documentation to a GitHub Enterprise installation.
+Traditionally my team employs SVN for change control.
+I have been the main team member leading the charge to move these scripts and internal documentation to a GitHub Enterprise installation.

 ## Resources